 Modules you might take include:

 For more on studying degree courses see our Study at Bangor section.

 Film Studies at Bangor offers a balance of practical and analytical tasks.
 Media Practice modules concentrate on three key areas: studio production, single camera filming and editing, and radio production.
 Practical modules will be assessed both on practical output and on the individual's ability to reflect critically on their practice.
 Modules on film theory, film and culture, visual culture, analysing film and documentary are assessed by exam and assignment and frequently also offer the opportunity to submit practical work as an element of assessment.
 As you progress through the degree, much of your study will be done in small teaching groups with an emphasis on learning both group work skills and the ability to carry a piece of work through yourself from initial concept to completion.

-You can study Film Studies as a Joint Honours Degree with English Language, English Literature, French, German, Music, Religious Studies, Spanish (see Single or Joint Honours for explanation).
+You can study Film Studies as a Joint Honours Degree with Creative Writing.
+English Language, English Literature, French, German, History, Italian, Music, Spanish (see Single or Joint Honours for explanation).

 Our graduates work in the film, media and creative industries, in teaching, in arts development, in film programming, filmmaking and scheduling, and in other fields where their developed visual sense and ability to engage critically and creatively with film is seen to be of considerable importance.
 Several graduates each year go on to develop their work further with us through a period of postgraduate study, where once again the School uniquely offers a combination of critical and creative approaches to the study of film and film practice.